Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Boost for teammates.
 			"Attack Boost Reward"			"1.25,1.25,1.25"

+			// Give clean kills (no Smoker clouds, Boomer explosions, and Spitter acide puddles) as a reward to survivors.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Give clean kills to killers.
+			// 2nd number = Give clean kills to assistants.
+			// 3rd number = Give clean kills to teammates.
+			"Clean Kills Reward"			"1,1,1"

 			// The damage boost to reward to survivors.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.